 A Community College of Philadelphia bill notification will be emailed to each student prior to the beginning of each semester.
 Students will need to login and select "Bill Summary" from the Financial Services channel of the Student menu on MyCCP to view their bills.
-If the bill is not received, it is the student on the Student of the Bursaros Office.
+If the bill is not received, it is the student on but obtain it from the Bursaros Office.
 The College does not mail paper billing statements.